senbe0/front_stable/README.md

+### Frontend stable version
-### This is the front end of the stable version.
+- This is the front end of the stable version.
-### The stable version has no actual transactional functionality.
+- The stable version has no actual transactional functionality.